The-Don-Himself/gremlin-ogm/README.md

 - [ ] Neo4j
 - [ ] OrientDB

-To tell the of a specific vendor extend the options array as shown for self-hosted
+To tell the library of a specific vendor extend the options array as shown for self-hosted

 ````
 $options = [